 Your Christmas recycling guide for a greener festive season

-The holiday season is a time for joy, generosity, and celebration, but it’s also a time when waste can pile up faster than Santa’s sleigh.
+The holiday season is a time for joy, generosity, and celebration, but it’s also a time when waste can pile up faster than presents on Santa’s sleigh.
 With all the wrapping paper, decorations, and festive treats, it’s easy to overlook the impact on our environment.
 This Christmas, let’s unwrap some sustainable habits and discover how easy it is to do some Christmas recycling with the help of Tom White, including the following festive items:

 What can you recycle at Christmas?

 Many people are not aware that a lot of Christmas items can actually be recycled.
-Here’s a rundown of festive bits you might not realise can be recycled…
+Here’s a rundown of festive bits you might not realise can be repurposed…

 1. Real Christmas trees